Cap32/react-input-component/README.md

     componentDidMount() {
         findDOMNode(this).value = 'b'; // Simulate user typing

-        // Try to reset `value` to "a"
+        // Try to reset `value` to "a", but failed
-        // It won't be updated because the new `value` equals the prev `value` this.setState({ value: 'a' }); // => BAD
+        // Because the new `value` prop is equal to the prev `value` prop this.setState({ value: 'a' }); // => BAD
     }